magnusoverli/homedash/backend/llm_promt.md

    - ONLY extract activities that start AT OR AFTER the "Slutt" time for that specific day
    - DO NOT extract activities that occur DURING regular school hours (between "Start" and "Slutt")
    - Activities within the school day (like "Lekekurs", regular subjects, breaks) are part of the school schedule, NOT separate activities
+   - SPECIFICALLY EXCLUDE: Any activities with names containing "Lekekurs", "lekekurs", "TL", "lærer", "lærerutdanning", or other teacher/course-related terms that occur during school hours
    - ONLY extract: afternoon/evening activities, homework help sessions, parent meetings that occur after school ends
    - Key principle: If an activity starts after the "Slutt" time, it's a separate activity; if it starts before "Slutt", it's part of the regular school day
+   - Double-check: Before extracting any activity, verify it starts AFTER the day's "Slutt" time - if not, it should be ignored

    ACTIVITY TYPE CLASSIFICATION:
    - "recurring": Regular activities that happen weekly (e.g., "Leksehjelp")